anfractuosity/wavecatcher/README.md

 A number of aspects of computers emit ultrasound including SMPSs to inductors and capacitors present on the computer's motherboard itself.

+You will likely require Kicad 5 to use the schematic/pcb layouts.

 # Fabrication

 I just submitted the board on 16th April to have a prototype made by https://macrofab.com/, hopefully I haven't made any mistakes!